Job Actions Overview

 Q: What job statuses can I set from Job Actions?

-You can Hold, Release, Skip, Cancel, Restart, and Force Finish a job.
-See Perform Job Status Changes for the full list and required privileges.
+You can Hold, Release, Skip, Cancel, Kill, Start, Restart, Restart on Hold, Force Restart, Restart On Step, Mark Finished OK, Mark Failed, Mark Under Review, and Mark Fixed a job.
+See Performing Job Status Changes for the full list and required privileges.

 Q: Who can perform job actions?